-- Driver's reliable working temperature should be <70°C(158°F), and motor working temperature should be <80°C(176°F); - It is recommended to use automatic idle-current mode, namely current automatically reduce to 60% when motor stops, so as to reduce driver heating and motor heating; - It is recommended to mount the driver vertically to maximize heat sink area.
+- □ Driver's reliable working temperature should be <70°C(158°F), and motor working temperature should be <80°C(176°F); - ☐ It is recommended to use automatic idle-current mode, namely current automatically reduce to 60% when motor stops, so as to reduce Driver heating and motor heating; - The Driver must be mounted vertically to maximize heat sink area as shown in the following picture.
 Use forced cooling method to cool the system if necessary.